 I like my stories to be structured with 3 parts:

 1. First, the story should introduce the main characters.
 Describe their gender, how they look, location of the story, and most importantly character motivation.
-By character motivation, I mean what do they want?
-Does the main character want a promotion?
-The new secretary at work?
-The new doctor at the office?
-Figure out what the characters want.

 2. Second, build desire and some kind of conflict.
 Maybe the conflict is an office policy that doesn’t allow employee dating or maybe it’s something like the moral dilemma of sleeping with your boss to get a promotion.
 The point is to hook the reader in with some kind of exciting problem.